pnijhara/pnijhara.github.io/content/post/hugo-vs-jekyll.md

 coverMeta: out
 metaAlignment: center
 ---
 Well, I am not writing this blog because I have used Hugo for making my website.
-It is just that I want to compare the powers of Hugo and Jekyll.
+It is just that I wanted    to compare the powers of Hugo and Jekyll.
 There is a whole list of static-site generators you can use and some of them are listed [here](https://www.creativebloq.com/features/10-best-static-site-generators).
 However, I am just comparing these 2 as they are widely used.

 >NOTE: I too don't know why I chose Hugo over Jekyll for making this website.